 from an individual who can speak to the applicant's character and work ethic.
 The reference should be a non-family member and could be a supervisor, faculty member/teacher, coach or someone else who knows the applicant well.
 Letters should be sent directly from the reference to Christine Timmerman at [email protected]

-and must be received by the application deadline of October 15.
+and must be received by the application deadline.

 The WSIA Internship Committee reviews all applications and selects candidates for a round of interviews (either in-person or via Skype) in late-October.
 The selected class of interns will be notified of offers in early November.